 Bates-Jensen Wound Assessment Tool (BWAT)

 BWAT provides a structured and standardized approach to evaluating wounds.
 By assessing factors such as wound size, depth, edges, and exudate type, clinicians can make informed decisions to optimize care.
+Standardized assessment tools such as BWAT remain widely used across Ontario in 2025 to support clinical decision-making and longitudinal tracking.

 Swift Skin and Wound App